CoLRev-Environment/colrev/docs/source/index.rst

    :align: center
    :alt: Workflow cycle

-**The operations** allow you to complete a literature review running the following commands:
+**The operations** allow you to complete a literature review.
+It should be as simple as running the following commands:

 .. code-block:: bash